Hayato Tsutsumi: Professional career

-On 13 July 2022, Tsutsumi made his professional debut against Jhon Gemino.
-Tsutsumi was declared the winner via wide unanimous decision after outboxing his opponent throughout the duration of the bout.
-Tsutsumi faced Pete Apolinar on 31 December 2022.
-In the sixth round, Tsutsumi dropped his opponent after landing a combination of punches.
-Despite Apolinar recovering from the knockdown, Tsutsumi secured a wide unanimous decision win after controlling the duration of the bout.
+Tsutsumi made his professional debut on 13 July 2022, in a bout against Jhon Gemino.
+Tsutsumi was declared the winner via wide unanimous decision after controlling the duration of the bout.
+Tsutsumi's second outing as a professional was against Pete Apolinar on 31 December 2022.
+In the sixth round, Tsutsumi scored the first knockdown of his career after landing a combination of punches.
+Despite Apolinar recovering from the knockdown, Tsutsumi secured the win after outboxing his opponent for the majority of the bout.